al1brn/geonodes/docs/Trees.md

 with gn.Tree("Add two values", group=True, prefix = my_group) as tree:

+    # Two input sockets
+    # The snake case version of their name with be used as keys of kwargs

     a = gn.Float.Input(0, "A")
     b = gn.Float.Input(0, "B")

+    # One output socket
+    # The snake case version will be used to get the result from the node

     (a + b).to_output("Sum")

 with gn.Tree("Multiply two values", group=True, prefix = my_group) as tree:

+    # Two input sockets
+    # The snake case version of their name with be used as keys of kwargs

     a = gn.Float.Input(0, "A")
     b = gn.Float.Input(0, "B")